Madison Parish Profile

 4-H Youth Development

 The LSU AgCenter offers 4-H programming to youth across the parish.
-They can participate in school club meetings as well as afterschool clubs such as Shooting Sports, Livestock Team, Cooking/Sewing Club, and Junior Leaders.
-There are several different workshops held throughout the year on STEM, agriculture and life skills.
+They can participate in school club meetings as well as afterschool clubs such as Shooting Sports, Livestock Team, cooking club, Sewing Club, Art club and Junior Leaders.
+There are several different workshops held throughout the year on STEM, agriculture and life skills.as well as overnight camps during the summer.
 Several community service projects are held each year to help the local community.
 Youth are presented with opportunities to learn leadership skills by holding an officer position at the club level, becoming a part of the regional board and/or a position on one of our state boards.

 Agriculture and Natural Resources

 Madison Parish is the center of the very fertile Mississippi River delta which makes us a very agriculture dependent economy.
 Producers face constantly changing commodity prices facing constantly increasing costs.
 This leads to very tight profit margins which we try to help in many ways.
-Crop production demonstrations, one way we help, includes variety trials and irrigation efficiency at local producers fields.
+Crop production demonstrations, including variety trials and irrigation efficiency at local producers’ fields.
 There are also soil fertility trials to promote good stewardship of land and nutrient management.
 Assisting with livestock, home gardens, and row crop agriculture are just a small part of all the services the Madison Parish Extension Office offers.

 Whom we reach: